garrandall/popular-music-data/tracks/this-song-george-harrison.md

 As this song came to me
 Quite unknowingly
-This song could be you could be . . .
+This song could be you could be...

 This riff ain't trying to win gold medals
 This riff ain't hip or square